presstofan/academic-kickstart/content/post/facebook-friend-graph/index.md

 ![Facebook Friends Network Graph Between](./facebook_graph_between.png)

 `networkx` normalises Betweenness Centrality by for a node v by calculating the sum of the fraction of all-pairs shortest paths that pass through v.
 The few nodes that have been highlighted by this metrics are my friends who belong to more than one communities.
-For example, they could be my high school friends who also went to the same uni with me.
+For example, they could be my high school friends who also went to the same uni as me.

 There are also other types of Centrality.
 The [networkx](https://networkx.github.io/documentation/networkx-1.10/reference/algorithms.centrality.html) documentation list a few more.
 Eigenvector Centrality is a useful one.
 The idea behind it is that a node must have a high score if connected to nodes that are themselves well connected.
 Google's PageRank algorithm for their earlier search engine is a variant of Eigenvector Centrality.
 Feel free to check it out.